 Using the best blackhead extractor is an effective way of getting rid of blackheads.
 However, it isn’t the only method or tool available.
 Many may find that, after implementing the following steps, they may be able to adequately treat and prevent blackheads, and may not need to use a comedone extractor at all.
 At the very least, these easy steps should help reduce the frequency at which you need to use a blackhead and comedone acne extractors.

 - Cleanse Daily – Regardless of skin type and skin issues, everyone should cleanse their skin on a daily basis.
-An effective cleanser helps sweep away debris on the skin that can clog pores and cause blackheads and breakouts.
+A facial cleanser helps sweep away debris on the skin that can clog pores and cause blackheads and breakouts.
 Find a cleanser that works for your skin, and be consistent with cleansing day and night to get rid of debris and bacteria on the skin.

 - Apply a BHA Product for Exfoliation – Chemical exfoliating products dissolve anything that might be holding dead skin onto the surface, and unclog debris in the pores.
 Salicylic acid (which is a BHA) is a chemical exfoliant that is particularly useful for those with blackheads.
 It works deep in the pores to help unclog blocks that are creating blackheads.
 By using a BHA product on a daily basis, you can treat current blackheads and prevent new ones from forming.